In a medical emergency, call Campus Safety (X7911).

 Our Gyn nurse practitioners are extremely knowledgeable about the gyn issues and questions college-age women have.
 You do not need to be sexually active to see them.
 If you are contemplating becoming sexually active, have questions about your body, your menstrual cycle, birth control, sexually transmitted disease or pregnancy risks, etc., we encourage you to make an appointment.
 Our Gyn nurse practitioners are especially helpful with first pelvic exams.

 Anyone can make a gyn visit for any reason, even just to talk.
 The recommendations for gyn exams have changed and you can discuss that with the nurse practitioner when you meet with her.

 Yes, emergency contraception is available through the Health Center.
 Please check our fee schedule (on the “Services” page) for the cost.
 It is generally less expensive than drug stores.

 A nurse is available to draw blood at the following times:

 A provider from the Health Center may notify you of your lab results via secure message.
-If that happens, you will receive an email directing you to Online Student Health.
-The sender will be noreply and the subject line will be: Online Student Health: New Message.
-In Online Student Health, you will enter your college username and password in order to view your results securely.
+If that happens, you will receive an email directing you to the Patient Portal.
+In the Patient Portal, you will enter your college username and password in order to view your message securely.

 If you have not received a message from the Health Center about your lab test results within a week, you can call the Health Center to request that information.